Adewale-1/Adewale-1/README.md

 **Software Engineer**

 I am a Computer Science and Engineering student at The Ohio State University in Columbus, Ohio.
 My interests lies in Software Development and Artificial Intelligence, specifically in concepts like Deep Reinforcement Learning.
-I am also fascinated by hardware components and IoT technology.
+I am also fascinated by hardware components and IoT technologies.
 All of my coding projects are meticulously crafted, from initial planning and design to solving real-life problems with code.
 Additionally, I have a strong inclination towards building High-Frequency Trading Systems.
 I am passionate about leveraging technology to create innovative solutions and exploring the intersection of technology and finance.

 ### 📞 Contact
 <p align="left">